 Touch

-And with autonomous and alternate energy vehicles being tested and developed in large numbers, here comes the touch door handles.
-Tesla has already implemented the touch door handles in its cars and will soon be followed by other automakers developing modern electric & driver-less cars.
+And with autonomous and alternate energy vehicles being developed in large numbers, here comes the touch door handles.
+Most EV manufacturers have already adopted touch-sensitive door handles in their vehicles, and will soon be followed by other automakers developing hi-tech & driverless cars.

 A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
 An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com